lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Thank You Page.md

 - [thank-you.html](file://thank-you.html#L73-L157)

 ## Navigation Elements
 The thank-you page includes a navigation element that allows users to return to the main quiz interface.
-This navigation consists of a text link positioned at the bottom of the content area with the text "← Вернуться на главную" (Return to main).
+This navigation consists of a text link positioned at the bottom of the content area with the text "← Return to main" (previously in Russian).
 The link points to index.html, which contains a redirect to quiz.html, effectively returning users to the beginning of the quiz experience.

 The navigation link is styled with the brand's primary color and includes hover effects that enhance usability.
 When hovered, the link changes color and displays an underline, providing clear visual feedback to users.
 The centered positioning of the link ensures it is easily discoverable after users have completed the booking process or if they wish to retake the quiz.